A History of the

 Centre, where it remained from 1986 until 1992.
 The show moved to the

-bright and spacious Skyway Trade & Conference Centre in 1995, and will hold the show in this location for the next few years at least.
+bright and spacious Skyway Trade & Conference Centre in 1995, and was held in this location for the next few years.

 The Society was incorporated on October 30, 1986, as a not for profit

-The Society has assembled a collection of Canadian toys and games, and
+The Society has assembled an extensive collection of Canadian toys, dolls and games, and

-display.
-Currently plans are underway to display a significant portion of the collcetion at the Museum of Civilization in Ottawa, Ontario.
+Plans were made to display a significant portion of the collection at the Museum of Civilization in Ottawa, Ontario.

-The interests of our members range from cast iron banks to die cast
+The interests of our members range from cast iron banks. slush cast, die cast and white metal

 models, lithographed tin and clockwork toys, dolls and dollhouses, farm